BlueBindy/schengen_calculator/README.md

 Sensitive data in the cred.json file was withheld from being pushed to GitHub by listing in .gitignore

-Two dependencies, Google-auth (needed to authenticate access to the Google cloud account for the spreadsheet) and gspread (a library), were installed using 'pip3 install gspread google-auth' in the command line and then imported into directory file: 'run.py'
+Two dependencies, Google-auth (needed to authenticate access to the Google cloud account for the spreadsheet) and gspread (a library), were installed using 'pip3 install gspread google-auth' in the command line and then imported into directory file: 'run.py'.
+These dependencies were imported in order to access and manipulate a Google spreadsheet that provides the visa waiver framework and to receive the results of remaining allowances.

 Development was within a Github repository, based on the Code Institute template: https://github.com/Code-Institute-Org/python-essentials-template .
 Repository is: https://github.com/BlueBindy/schengen_calculator and was built using the Gitpod button on the template repository menu.
 The deployed site is deployed from the master branch and will update automatically upon new commits to the master branch.